 Now let’s examine the details and findings of this ExpressVPN review, starting with the pros.

 When it comes to secure, reliable, and user-friendly VPN apps that just work, ExpressVPN is one of the best options available.

 They offer dedicated apps for all major operating systems and devices, including:

 - Kindle Fire and Nook

 ExpressVPN also offers a feature they call MediaStreamer.
 This is basically a smart DNS service that is ideal for unblocking content and accessing your favorite streams.
 This is a great solution if you are wanting to use a VPN for Apple TV, gaming systems, or other devices that do not normally support VPN apps.

+And with more people going online for streaming, reliable VPN apps for all devices are important.
+We examined ExpressVPN to see if it’s the best VPN for streaming content online — and the results were good.
 Below I’m testing out the ExpressVPN Windows app for this review.
 You can see it has a clean and minimal design that doesn’t take up too much space on your desktop.

 Tapping the three lines in the top-left corner of the VPN app opens up a new window with more features and settings that we’ll discuss further below.

 The ExpressVPN apps have always had an intuitive design and simple layout.
 Many VPN apps are buggy and/or clunky, but this is not the case with ExpressVPN.